belangeo/pyo/documentation/source/perftips.rst

-When absolute precision is not really important, you can save precious CPU cycles by using approximations instead of the real function. `FastSine` is an approximation of the `sin` function that can be almost twice cheaper than a lookup table (Sine).
+When absolute precision is not really important, you can save precious CPU cycles by using approximations instead of the real function. `FastSine` is an approximation of the `sin` function that can be almost twice cheaper than a lookup table (`Sine`).
 I plan to add more approximations like this one in the future.

 Re-use your generators
 ^^^^^^^^^^^^^^^^^^^^^^

-Some times it possible to use the same signal for parallel purposes.
+Sometimes it is possible to use the same signal for parallel purposes.
 Let's study the next process:

 .. code-block:: python